synereo/blog.synereo.com/_posts/2015-03-18-crowdsale.markdown

 ### Are there any other ways to get AMPs?

-1. AMPs can be bought during an initial crowdsale phase which will fund the development of Synereo and its deployment.

-2. Registering for Synereo and migrating your information from an existing social network account.
+1. Registering for Synereo and migrating your information from an existing social network account.

-3. Expanding Synereo by inviting users who register on the network and migrate to it.
+2. Expanding Synereo by inviting users who register on the network and migrate to it.

-4. Bounties.
+3. Bounties.
 People working to contribute to the development, deployment, and expansion of the network will receive AMP rewards for their efforts.

 ### Third party evaluators